 It is important to understand that even if an alleged offender does test positive for a controlled substance such as cannabis, it does not necessarily mean that the person was under the influence of that drug at the time he or she was driving.
 Marijuana in particular has a very lengthy detection period, meaning that its metabolites may appear in drug tests up to one month after the cannabis was originally consumed.

-DWI and Marijuana Penalties in Tarrant County
+Marijuana DWI Penalties in Tarrant County

 Marijuana DWI offenses are subject to the same sentencing as alcohol related DWI offenses.
 An alleged offender who is convicted of this crime can face increasing sets of punishments if he or she has been previously convicted of any DWI offense.